BeanLiu1994/RAISR/README.md

 I used it to deal with the CT image, the beat part is that it trainning and running really fast( the whole filter may not be necessary for special questions).

-I can't put the test image here for company's secrecy reason.
+I can't put the test image here for secrety reason, and i'll put on a normal edition letter.

 I will complete the CT-Blending part in the future.